 What varicose veins are and why they occur

-The main causes that produce varicose veins:
+The main causes of varicose veins:

 - Congenital: The valves are defective due to genetic reasons.